Matt Potter: Kansas City Current, 2022–2023

+On 19 April 2023, Kansas City fired Potter, citing in a statement "issues around his leadership and employment responsibilities".
+The firing occurred three matches into the season, all losses, and occurred hours before the Current were to play Houston Dash in the 2023 NWSL Challenge Cup.

+Bay FC

+On December 12, 2023, Potter was announced as Technical Director of expansion side Bay FC in the NWSL.
+After the resignation of Bay FC General Manager Lucy Rushton, Potter took on the interim role of sporting director.

 Personal life

 Potter is a native of Mere, and graduated from West London College of Brunel University London in 1992 with an honors degree in physical education and religious, social and moral education.
 He is married to Olga and has one daughter and three stepdaughters.